enghwa/cdkcolorteller/README.md

 cdk bootstrap
 cdk deploy
 ```
 this will deploy AWS Fargate/AppMesh/Frontend code as container, but we need to update vuejs container with the newly create ALB endpoint.
 ```
-echo <ALB endpoint> > .env
-npm run build
-cdk deploy
+vi vueapp/src/App.vue #edit line 27 and assign the ALB DNS Name to "inputurl" npm run build cdk deploy
 ```